sunshine69/ansible-role-ec2_persistent_volume/README.md

 Role Variables
 --------------

-ec2_persistent_volumes - List of ec2 volumes to be created or delete
+- `ec2_persistent_volumes` - List of ec2 volumes to be created or delete

+- `force_volume_creation` - Boolean - Optional - Default is False (not doing it)

+  This enforce the volume to be removed and then created from the last known backup snapshot.
+The removal may fail if the volumes are still attached to ec2 instances which is a kind of protection.

 Dependencies
 ------------